ShadowPic/PublicTestProjects/jmeter/docker/readme.md

 See: https://kubernetes.io/docs/reference/kubectl/cheatsheet/#kubectl-context-and-configuration

 # Overview of the deployment steps

-Notes:
+- Login with the Azure Client
+- Select the subscription that you want to create the AKS cluster in
+- Make your current working directory in the same location as the this readme file
+- Create a resource group and note the azure region you are using
-- Will need to customize settings in the following files
+- Customize the following files
   - **cluster-issuer-prod.yaml**: replace the noname@nowhere.com with your e-mail address
   - **jmeter_grafana_ingress-prod.yaml**: replace fqdn of drgrafana.westus2.cloudapp.azure.com with your specific url